 Modified Duty Can Influence Policy Premium Savings and the Experience Modification Rate

-As the policyholder, one of the best options available to reduce claim costs, and prevent your workers' compensation policy premium from rising due to a higher Emod, is by implementing a modified duty program.
-A modified duty program can prevent lost time from work and encourages injured employees to return to work at the earliest opportunity, and in the safest way possible, while still recovering.
+As the policyholder, one of the best options available to prevent an escalating Emod and rising workers’ compensation policy premiums is to reduce claim costs.
+The recommended strategy for this is to establish and design a modified duty, return-to-work program.
+A modified duty program encourages injured employees to safely return to work at the earliest opportunity while allowing them to earn wages while they recover from the injury.

 Early Return to Work with Modified Duty is Your Single Best Option to Manage Claim Costs